expo/expo/docs/versions/unversioned/expokit/universal-modules-and-expokit.md

 # Adding Optional Modules on iOS

-A few Expo modules are not included by default in ExpoKit iOS projects, nor in Standalone iOS Apps produced by `exp build`.
+A few Expo modules are not included by default in ExpoKit iOS projects, nor in Standalone iOS Apps produced by `expo build`.
 Typically this is either because they add a disproportionate amount of bloat to the binary, or because they include APIs that are governed by extra Apple review guidelines.
 Right now those modules are:

 - FaceDetector (`EXFaceDetector`)
 - ARKit
 - Payments

-If you want to use any of these modules in your Expo iOS app, you need to detach to ExpoKit rather than using `exp build`.
+If you want to use any of these modules in your Expo iOS app, you need to eject to ExpoKit rather than using `expo build`.
 (It's on our roadmap to improve this.)

 To add FaceDetector:

 1. Add `expo-face-detector` to `package.json` and install JS dependencies.
 2. Add `pod 'EXFaceDetector', path: '../node_modules/expo-face-detector/ios'` to your `Podfile`.
 3. Re-run `pod install`.

 To add `Payments` or `AR`, add the [respective subspec](https://github.com/expo/expo/blob/master/ExpoKit.podspec) to your `ExpoKit` dependency in your `Podfile`, and re-run `pod install`.